mwestt/simpsons-haiku/README.md

 ## Installation

 To run the project and generate your own haikus, you'll need to clone the repository in the usual way, and install the relevant packages/activate the conda environment shared in `environment.yaml`.
+Direct dependences are also specified in the `requirements.txt` file.

 ```
 git clone https://github.com/mwestt/simpsons-haiku.git